-We spend a lot of time on RYV talking about the effects that vision can have on the day-to-day lives of older people.
-Presbyopia, glaucoma, cataracts, AMD – all are extremely common, severe eye disorders, and all are much more likely to affect silver citizens than they are children.
+We spend a lot of time at Rebuild Your Vision talking about the effects that poor vision can have on the day-to-day lives of older people.
+Presbyopia, glaucoma, cataracts, and AMD all are extremely common and severe eye disorders.
+They are much more likely to affect silver citizens than they are children.
 Sometimes though, visual problems can have an even greater impact on those young enough to still be developing physically.
 Not to mention the effect they can have on young people’s social development.

 A Widespread Problem

 Believe it or not, this high number actually puts the US and Canada well ahead of many countries.
-China and India in particular have enormous rates of untreated vision problems; the same study pins the percentage of children with these issues a whopping 20-50 percent for China.
+China and India, in particular, have enormous rates of untreated vision problems.
+The percentage of children with these issues a whopping 20-50 percent for China.
 Europe, on the other hand, tends to have incredibly low, single-digit rates, excepting Russia, which claims a 48 percent estimated rate.

 Poor vision can be a nightmare for students trying to make their way in a heavily reading-oriented school system.
 Nearsightedness can make it impossible for a student to fully focus on a blackboard.
-Strabismus in particular is notorious for turning book assignments into headache-inducing crawls for affected children.
+Strabismus, in particular, is notorious for turning book assignments into headache-inducing crawls for affected children.

-Whether or not you believe that an undiagnosed need for glasses can give rise to criminal behavior, the rest of the evidence is unsurprisingly clear: kids with poor vision often struggle to make their way through school.
+Whether or not you believe that an undiagnosed need for glasses can give rise to criminal behavior, the rest of the evidence is unsurprisingly clear.
+Kids with poor vision often struggle to make their way through school.

-A good deal of the emotional and social difficulties detailed by the Institute’s whitepaper are tied into academic performance, but that’s not quite the whole story.
+A good deal of the emotional and social difficulties detailed by the Vision Impact Institute are tied into academic performance.
+But that’s not quite the whole story.
 Another key metric of social success is (even if it’s a bit soulless) career success.
 Children with low vision tend to struggle in this category as well.